How to Plan the Best 3 Days in Valletta, Malta

 Curry may not be something you associate Malta with, but Naan Bar is definitely staking its claim as the best modern Indian restaurant in the country.
 Located along Old Bakery Street, this Indian restaurant in Valletta has all of the traditional dishes you’ve come to love but they’ve added a few modern options too.
 And their cocktails aren’t half bad either!

-The Chicken Korma is always a nice option if you don’t like spicy food or you can try their Awadhi Chicken Biryani which is served mixed into the rice.
+The Chicken Korma is always a nice option if you don’t like spicy food or you can try their Awadhi Chicken Biryani.
 If you’re ordering a side of rice for your curry the portions are very large so unless you’re sharing I would recommend asking for a half portion.
 The same can be said with the naan bread which is large enough to share between two or three people.

 I don’t normally order starters at Indian restaurants because curry is quite filling but I couldn’t resist trying the Aloo Tikki which are essentially potato pancakes covered in a tasty sauce.
-Naan bar is a great option for dinner in Valletta and is another restaurant that gets booked up very quickly so plan in advance if you want to visit.
+Naan bar is a great option for dinner in Valletta.
+It’s another restaurant that gets booked up very quickly so plan in advance if you want to visit.

 Hotel Pjazza Merkanti

-Boutique hotels in Valletta don’t come much better than the newly opened Hotel Pjazza Merkanti.
-Located in an historic building directly opposite the Valletta Food Market, this beautiful hotel boasts a number of elegantly finished modern rooms, many of which have balconies where you can enjoy the sights and sounds of Valletta from.
+Boutique hotels in Valletta don’t come much better than Hotel Pjazza Merkanti.
+Located in an historic building directly opposite the Valletta Food Market, this beautiful hotel boasts a number of elegantly finished modern rooms.
+Many of the rooms have balconies where you can enjoy the sights and sounds of Valletta from.

 Have you ever had breakfast on a roof before?
 Well at Hotel Pjazza Merkanti you can!
 As long as the weather is agreeable breakfast is served outside on the rooftop where you can enjoy breathtaking views of Valletta below.
 The food is oriented around a traditional Maltese breakfast so it offers you the perfect opportunity to try something different.
 There are plenty of options available at breakfast so you should have no problems finding something suitable for you.

-Part of the hotel is still under construction and is set to be opened as an innovative eatery concept so we can’t wait to come back and see how it turns out.
-Hotel Pjazza Merkanti is a beautiful boutique hotel in Valletta situated in a prime location and staying here will only elevate your 3 days in Valletta.
+Hotel Pjazza Merkanti is a beautiful boutique hotel in Valletta situated in a prime location, and staying here will only elevate your 3 days in Valletta.

-Valletta is a beautiful capital city to visit and is a haven for people interested in history.
-Although many people visit Malta for its beaches it’s certainly worth visiting Valletta for at least a day so you can see some of its main attractions.
-To see it in its entirety though I would suggest spending 3 days in Valletta so you don’t find yourself rushing around too much.
+Valletta is a beautiful capital city to visit and it’s a haven for people interested in history.
+Although many people visit Malta for its beaches, it’s certainly worth visiting Valletta for at least a day so you can see some of its main attractions.
+To see it in its entirety though I would suggest spending 3 days in Valletta so you don’t find yourself rushing around.
 If you have spare time you can always plan a day trip to the Three Cities, Gozo, or Rabat too.

 Have you travelled to Valletta before?
-If you have any questions about how long to spend in Valletta or what to see in Valletta in one day please get in touch using the comments section below, via email, or through Instagram and I’ll reply as quickly as possible.
+If you have any questions about spending 3 days in Valletta or what to see in Valletta in one day please get in touch using the comments section below, via email, or through Instagram and I’ll reply as quickly as possible.